chefofx/chefofx.github.io/README.md

 Chef(x) Mixtapes:
 - [Elmwood Recipes](https://drive.google.com/open?id=0B1Ol8fuZMTCWTGY1N29lakxuSnc) is a series of reality raps about psychosis and jail, written while I was incarcerated.
 - [Evans Cheffin](https://drive.google.com/open?id=0B1Ol8fuZMTCWVS1UNDJueEh1SE0) is a project written after my release which focuses on my thoughts about rebuilding my life.
 I share some of my enthusiasm for science while grappling with my inability to participate in science.
 Very [based.](http://i56.tinypic.com/w98i07.jpg)
+- [Dishes4Days](https://drive.google.com/open?id=0B1Ol8fuZMTCWTnNjOUlsLS1Qdjg) is new material, with the same old story of the life of a young, criminally insane mathematician.
+Extremely Based.
+Dare I say dangerously Based.
+I really need to stop rapping after this one and move on to projects of greater social value!
+I may have created a monster.
+Nikola Tesla on acid watching Cirque du Soleil.
+OOOooo!

 [Chef(x) Store!](http://www.etsy.com/shop) You already COOK like a true chef.
 Now you can LOOK like one!
 Check out the Chef hat!